sundarsau/lara_multiple_db/README.md

 6) Extract it into a folder
 5) Create a Database in MySQL for this Laravel project.
 This will be the destination database.
 I called this as "db_new".
 6) Open app/config/database.php, just verify that connection "mysql_2" is defined.
 There are two mysql connections, one is default 'mysql' and other is 'mysql_2'.
-7) copy .env.example to .env and update database details for both the connections. host, port, database, username and password
+7) copy .env.example to .env and update database details for both the connections. host, port, database, username and password:
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1
     DB_PORT=3306